Below are dates for 2017-2018. The 2018-2019 academic calendar will be available from Sciences Po in May.

-Course offerings for 2013-2014 will be posted on the Sciences Po website in May.
+Course offerings for 2018-2019 will be posted on the Sciences Po website later in spring.

-Sciences Po uses the ECTS credit system.
-Two ECTS credits are equivalent to one Georgetown credit.
 Students may earn up to a maximum of 28 Georgetown credits from any of the courses offered in the Master's of Economic Law-Global Governance Studies program, with the exception of clinics and language courses.
-Participants in this program who wish to receive credit for any course outside of the Global Governance Studies program must contact the Office of Transnational Programs by email to request approval.
+Participants in this program who wish to receive credit for any course outside of the Global Governance Studies program must contact the Office of Transnational Programs to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.
+Credit earned at Sciences Po is calculated in accordance with the ABA's standard class formula (12.5 hours of class time including exam time, plus 30 hours out of class preparation and studying, per one credit hour.)
+Students may be asked to verify the number of minutes each course meets in order to confirm the number of credits that the student will receive upon completion of their study abroad program.
+See the Study Abroad Policy for details.

 Students participating in the program will be expected to complete their JD degree during the same semester that they complete the Sciences Po program, at the end of their 3rd year of law study (4th year for part-time students.)